SquadcastHub/squadcasthub.github.io/pages/mydoc/msteams.md

 ![](images/msteams_unauthorized_error.png)

 This error is either because you are not part a of the organization for which this incident is triggerd in Squadcast, or you are not authorised to take this action.

+## FAQs

+**(1)** What happens when I link multiple organizations with the same [tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant)?

+If you link multiple organizations with the same [tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant), then the previous organization-tenant mapping will get deactivated.

+**(2)** What does unlinking an account lead to?

+Unlinking an account deactivates all the organizations for a given [tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).